OLA5 Assembly Guide

 Solder LEDs and LED Boards

-Screw in the four standoffs for each opto from below the motherboard.
-Then place the black tubes over the LED pcbs.
+Screw in the four standoffs for each opto from below the MB.
+Place a washer between the MB and the standoff.

 Place LDRs and Headers